dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 and `dhall-to-json`), but they do not count as extra votes because they are not a separate reimplementation of the standard.

-Proposed changes require a response within 3 days and a vote within a week of submission.
-The absence of a vote counts as a vote in favor.
+The rules for merging a change are:

+* You can merge a change 7 days after the original submission, even without positive votes, so long as there are not 50% or more negative votes

+* You can merge a change 3 days after the original submission if you have 50% or more positive votes

+* You must wait at least 24 hours since the last change before merging

+  Merging `master` into your branch does not count as a change for this purpose

+  You also do not need to get new changes re-approved.
+Just wait 24 hours

 The process is designed to be quick with a bias to action since if we make mistakes we can always roll them back with a new proposal.

-If the change is approved quickly, there is still a minimum 3-day waiting period before merging for changes to the standard.

-The exact rules for merging a change are:

-* At least 7 days since the original submission if there are at most 50% votes against

-* At least 3 days since the original submission if you have 100% approval

-* At least 24 hours since the last change (not counting merging `master` into your branch)

-  You do not need to get changes re-approved if you edit your submission after you already got an approval, although you may request a re-approval if you believe your changes warrant a new review.

-  Remember that the worst case scenario if you merge something prematurely is we can open a new proposal to fix any mistakes.

 ### Soundness of proposed changes